Mayoral Academies: Schools

 In fall 2009, Seth Andrew was recruited to found the first Mayoral Academy, Democracy Prep Blackstone Valley (DPBV) (now known as Blackstone Valley Prep), which serves students from Central Falls, Cumberland, Lincoln and Pawtucket who were selected through a random lottery.
 DPBV was based on the successful model of public charter schools based in Harlem, NY and as a Brown University Graduate, Andrew was one of the few charter network leaders in the nation who had ties to the state of Rhode Island.
 Democracy Prep is one of the highest performing schools in the City of New York, and the network currently serves more than 5,000 low-income students across five regions.
 After the Rhode Island gubernatorial election of 2010, Democracy Prep parted ways with the board of Rhode Island Mayoral Academies citing major concerns about the political and financial risks presented by the Mayoral Academy model to their mission and model.

 Since 2010, Blackstone Valley Prep has continued to grow the number of campuses it operates.
 Additional Mayoral Academies have opened including Achievement First in Providence and Rise Prep in Woonsocket.

-Scandals

-Two of the founding members of the Rhode Island Mayoral Academies founding coalition, Mayor Charles Moreau and Speaker Gordon Fox, have been convicted on federal corruption charges.
-Because the original Mayoral Academies legislation was championed by Fox and Moreau, the governance model has been attacked by traditional school districts as presenting unnecessary risks of political interference and financial impropriety.
-No other charter school governance model in the nation requires that Mayors chair the board of individual schools and Governor Gina Raimondo signed a bill slowing the growth of charter networks in Rhode Island.

-Blackstone Valley Prep teachers resigned in 2016 after students at the school hacked into teachers Slack accounts.
-In the expletive-ridden messages that were leaked, teachers spoke casually about students, calling them "idiots," and "dumb [expletives]."
-Some parents called for the BVP Executive Director Jeremy Chiappetta to resign, and he responded with an open letter to the school community asking for their forgiveness.